 Office of the Superintendent

-Jim is married to wife, Jennifer Quinn-Yovino, and has two children: Vincent, a 2013 graduate of Fresno State, and Noelle, an elementary school teacher in Kerman Unified.
-He is the proud grandfather of Merrell, who is 3 years old.
+Along with his commitment to education, Jim and his wife, Jennifer, founded a nonprofit Fresno County pet food pantry called Halo Cafe.
+Jim has two children -- Vincent, a 2013 graduate of Fresno State, and Noelle, who is an elementary school teacher in Kerman Unified.
+He is the proud grandfather of Merrell and Clint.

 Fresno County Office of Education

 1111 Van Ness